Mapping Future Imaginaries – Global

 Lilly Blue

 Lilly Blue is an interdisciplinary artist and educator with an international profile in pedagogical practice, studio research and community engagement.
-Lilly is Head of Learning and Creativity Research at the Art Gallery of Western Australia, where she amplifies children’s experience as critical and valuable in developing culture with multigenerational public audiences.
-As Teaching Artist and Creativity Consultant for Sydney Opera House Lilly was instrumental in developing the Creative Leadership in Learning Program and The Creativity Framework.
-She is Creative Director of contemporary arts publication BIG Kids Magazine.
+Lilly is Head of Learning and Creativity Research at the Art Gallery of Western Australia, where she amplifies children’s experiences as critical and valuable in developing culture with multigenerational public audiences.
+As a Teaching Artist and Creativity Consultant for the Sydney Opera House, Lilly was instrumental in developing the Creative Leadership in Learning Program and The Creativity Framework.
+She is the Creative Director of contemporary arts publication BIG Kids Magazine.

 Email me: leah@leahbobet.com